The MCAT

 Early Registration Encouraged

 Registration for the MCAT occurs online at the Association of American Medical Colleges (AAMC).
-Please register early for the test date that you prefer, as test centers have limited capacity and registrations are processed in the order in which they are received.
+Please register early for the test date that you prefer, as test centers have limited capacity and seats fill up especially at sought after locations like the test sites in Manhattan..
 For the exam and registration schedule, please view the current MCAT Administration Schedule.

 Fee Assistance